tago-SE/Server-Dev-Labs/spring-docker-template/README.md

     docker run -it -p 9090:8080 -t springio/spring-docker-template

-Append 'winpty' if the input device is not a TTY.
+Append 'winpty' before the command if the input device is not a TTY.

-Important: On windows the URL to the server is 192.168.99.100:9090/users/all
+Notice that the URL various depending on OS that you use to run the container

+    192.168.99.100:9090/users/all (windows)
+    localhost:9090/users/all    (alternative)